rootstrap/tech-guides/kotlin/README.md

 ### Property names:
-Names of constants (properties marked with const, top-level or object val properties with no custom get the function that holds deeply immutable data) should use uppercase snake case:
+Names of constants (properties marked with const, top-level or object val properties with no custom get) should use uppercase snake case:

 ```
 const val MAX_COUNT = 8